Doing a few simple pre-MOT checks like inspecting your lights, before your MOT can help reduce the costs of getting your car through it.

 - Steering and suspension

 To do this, look up what they should be in your manual, and fill top them up at a petrol station.
-If you’re a little unsure then pop into your local Wilco Motosave who will be able to assist you.
+If you’re a little unsure then pop into your local Fast-Fit and our staff will be able to assist you.

-It’s important all of these are in good working order, so work your way round them making sure.
+It’s important all of these are in good working order, so work your way around them making sure.
 A quick visual check takes seconds.

 Make sure your registration plate is not broken or the characters obscured.
 A dirty number plate can be a fine too if the police spot you.